Kim Richards From ‘RHOBH’ Ordered To Pay $266,000 To Woman Who Says The Housewife’s Pit Bull Bit Her

 This incident shouldn’t have been surprising for Richards, considering the same dog has attacked other people before.
 From former assistant Paige Sanderson, a trainer, an 80-year-old woman, and Kyle’s daughter, the list of victims is long.

 The incident with Sanderson reportedly started when she ran into the bathroom to avoid the dog out of fear.
-Kim coaxed Sanderson out of the bathroom, telling her not to worry, when the dog attacked, reported the Daily Mail.
+Kim coaxed Sanderson out of the bathroom, telling her not to worry, but the dog attacked, reported the Daily Mail.
 Kingsley “lunged at her, bit and held on to her lower abdomen and crotch, tearing off her leggings and underwear and ripping out portions of flesh.”

 Kingsley Viciously Attacks Another of Kim Richards’ Friends At Kyle’s House! https://t.co/JWqwH1kxkW pic.twitter.com/uUWdK53MLj